Code-Institute-Submissions/conundrum/README.md

 - httpstatuses.com

 ##### The Code Institute slack forum
--Reading about other student questions, answers and problems greatly helps.
+- Reading about other student questions, answers and problems greatly helps.

-things to fix:

-single digits appearing on the leaderboard